-Remember that the Counseling Service is available to provide support to your daughter.
+Remember that the Counseling Service is available to provide support to your student.
 If you have concerns, you can call us to consult about how to proceed or what supports are available.
 Even though counseling is confidential, you can tell us anything.

-The developmental stage and task(s) for the traditionally aged student is one of identity and intimacy.
+The developmental stage and task(s) for the traditionally-aged student is one of identity and intimacy.
 This will take many shapes and forms.
-So, just wait a while and be patient as they get a sense of who they are and who they want to be….
+So, just wait a while and be patient as they get a sense of who they are and who they want to be.

 There is the education in the classroom, the virtual classroom, and the education outside of the classroom.
 All will get your student prepared to navigate life.
 Learning how to manage conflict and to advocate for oneself is part of the overall education.
 Also, participating in extracurricular activities helps one to manage time, organize the schedule and take on different roles and leadership positions, set priorities and ultimately prepare for the work world.

 Developing greater self-reliance and autonomy skills is also a part of the education outside of the classroom.
 So let your student begin to depend more on oneself and less on you.
 Instead of doing certain tasks, encourage your student to do it.
 Say, I know you can do it.
 Call me later once it’s worked out.
 This could include scheduling appointments, managing finances, etc.

 Although it might feel at times that your student is leaving you and has little interest in remaining connected, know in your heart that you remain very important!

 Check out our website; there is a host of information that you might find interesting.
 Encourage your student to do the same.